Guide to BTEC Quality Assurance

 If a learner is unhappy with their result for an assignment, you can approve a single resubmission to allow them to meet the assessment criteria targeted, providing:

 - the learner submitted the work on time (or had an agreed extension)

 - the tutor feels that the learner will be able to provide improved evidence without further guidance

 - the learner confirmed the work was their own (by signing and dating the declaration) and the assessor has authenticated the evidence.

-This tab provides information on registering as Lead IV for BTEC (QCF) Entry Level to Level 3 programme and the accreditation process.
+This tab provides information on registering as a Lead IV for BTEC Level 1/Level 2 First (NQF) programmes.

-When you become a Lead IV you will need to complete induction training and let us know which Principal Subject Area you’re responsible for.
-You do this by confirming your details on our Online Support for Centre Assessors (OSCA) platform.
-Once registered, you'll need to re-register before 30 September of each academic year.
+When you become a Lead IV, you will need to complete online training and let us know which programme you’re responsible for by confirming your details on our Online Support for Centre Assessors (OSCA) platform.

 - assignments, assessed learner work, assessor and internal verifier comments

 - questions, with a blank answer form